-- LEAD Event related to Fair Trade (February 2016) - Service Learning Workshop held during May Collaborative (May 2016) - Center for Service & Sustainability founded in Fall 2016, merging the former Center for Service & Civic Engagement with the Sustainability Office - Created tracking system for community service / service-learning - Developed the 2017 Civic Action Plan, as a signatory of Campus Compact's 30th Anniversary Statement - Hosted Intro to Service Learning workshop during Faculty Collaborative, May 2017 - Hosted Service-Learning Faculty Fellows Program, Spring 2018, Spring 2019, [paused in 2020] - Hosted Community Partner / Faculty networking event, May 2017, 2018, 2019 - Let us Vote campaign for student voting engagement, Fall 2018 - Built a Campus Resources for Community Partners webpage - Developed 1 credit course: Place Based Service Learning.
-See drafted master syllabus here. - Four students attended Vermont Climate Youth Congress, November 2019 - Participated in Census 2020 BTV Counts!
-Outreach Campaign with City of Burlington partners
+- Student-led DREAM mentor group, works with Birchwood community in Milton (2006-present) - LEAD Event related to Fair Trade (February 2016) - Service Learning Workshop held during May Collaborative (May 2016) - Center for Service & Sustainability founded in Fall 2016, merging the former Center for Service & Civic Engagement with the Sustainability Office - Created tracking system for community service / service-learning - Developed the 2017 Civic Action Plan, as a signatory of Campus Compact's 30th Anniversary Statement - Hosted Intro to Service Learning workshop during Faculty Collaborative, May 2017 - Hosted Service-Learning Faculty Fellows Program, Spring 2018, Spring 2019, [paused in 2020 and 2021] - Hosted Community Partner / Faculty networking event, May 2017, 2018, 2019, 2020 (paused in 2021) - Let us Vote campaign for student voting engagement, Fall 2018; Fall 2020 - o In Fall 2020, a group of student, staff, and faculty volunteers formed "Champ Engage" to promote voter registration and engagement, and continued to meet every other month to discuss how to promote civic engagement year round.
+Secured a \$500 grant from the national Campus Election Engagement Project to support our #LetUsVote photo contest and other engagement activities.
+Champlain joined the ALL IN Campus Democracy Challenge at the Presidential Commitment level, and we earned a Gold rating for having a 40-49% voting rate in 2018 (2020 results to come out in June 2021).